joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 So, in chronological order, from now on, I'm going to list any questions I have (or come across).
 Then, as I have both the answers and the time, I'll put them here as well.
 If the question has just a number (i.e. Question 3) then it's not a question I came up with, just one I saw somewhere (e.g. an interview question).
 If it has an M (e.g. Question 1M) it's a question I thought of myself.

+Note: There are some duplications in here, for now.

 ### Question 1M (02/13/2018): How do hypothesis tests factor into predictive models?
 It seems like we just don't care about them when they could add some amount of information.

 ### Question 2M (02/14/2018): What happens when you do some dimensionality reduction technique on a picture? (i.e. you think of the columns or rows of the picture matrix as features and the other one as samples) - is there a way to do this meaningfully?
 Can lossy compression algorithms on pictures be thought of as dimensionality reduction?
 Or is there a meaningful difference?